dotaziz/dotaziz.github.io/_posts/2026-08-11-blasphemy-anger-and-the-limits-of-personal-justice.md

 If a genuine offence has occurred, the appropriate authorities should handle it through the applicable legal process.

-We can condemn blasphemy without endorsing murder.
+We should condemn blasphemy without endorsing murder.

-We can understand the anger without endorsing violence.
+We should understand the anger without endorsing violence.

-We can defend the sanctity of the Prophet ﷺ without defending vigilantism.
+We should defend the sanctity of the Prophet ﷺ without defending vigilantism.

 And we can believe a government is unjust without believing that every individual therefore has a personal mandate to overthrow it through violence.